[This is part of a continuing series on the craft of writing fiction.]

 Did I mention it’s the same process every time?
 Well, it is.
 I have heard anecdotally that athletes and musicians go through similar rituals before a competition/concert.
 Why?
 I think it’s because, again, you’re plugging into a different way of thinking/doing things.
 Ritual causes a different part of your brain to start to take over.
 I’m not really thinking when I’m out walking and then making my tea and putting some chocolate next to it.
 And then rushing upstairs and plugging in my headphones.
 I’m just going through the motions, doing what I always do.
 It’s almost like you’re preparing (tricking?) your mind into entering this more instinctive, craft-based mode of consciousness where you will make decisions based on impulse and hunches, instead of data or facts.
 Non-discursive thinking.
 But in a positive way, unlike, say with gambling or addictive behaviors.

 I could write (muse?) much more extensively on this topic.
 But I’ll leave you with one example from my life: flamenco.
 Yours truly, long ago, took flamenco dancing lessons.
 (Sorry, I don’t think any photos survive!).
 Flamenco, like any great art form, has a whole philosophy and point of view associated with it.
 It’s ancient, it’s modern.
 It’s Eastern, it’s Western.
 It’s rigid and formal, it’s improvisational.
 It’s many, many things.
 But one of the key tenets is that performers (and by extension, audiences) should reach a state of “duende.”
 As my instructor had it, “duende” can be translated as “possession.”
 In this case, a spirit comes down and “possesses” the performer (a dancer, singer or guitarist) leading them to the heights and ultimate potentialities of flamenco.
 And how does one get into this trance-like state?
 You guessed it!
 By overwhelming the conscious/”default mode network” mind.
 In flamenco dancing you’re listening to the beat, taking in the music, doing your dance steps, moving your hands, watching your partner and responding to them.
 It’s too much!
 At a certain point, your conscious mind can’t take in, can’t process and respond to all this information.
 You MUST let go.
 But if you’re good enough and you’ve practiced enough–it’s quite natural.
 Something else takes over and you’re going through your steps, moving your hands, responding to your partner and the audience, but not in a rational, everyday world way.
 Whether you call it “duende” or “the Zone” or “going at it by Spirit” as Cook Ting would say, it’s the same thing.
-[BTW: That way seem like a bit of a disturbing experience for the student, but the right flamenco instructor will guide you into it gently, firmly, and circumspectly…I’ve heard.]
+[BTW: This may seem like a bit of a disturbing experience for the student, but the right flamenco instructor will guide you into it gently, firmly, and circumspectly…]

 So, my advice to writers out there looking to get into the Zone?
 Find a ritual and stick to it.
 Maybe consider listening to music using headphones.
 Find your own way into the zone.
 And once you’re there, forget about it.
 Don’t think.
 Follow your gut and instinct and let it happen.
 Let it all come down.
 Let the images and dialogue form in your mind, get the basics down, and just run with it.
 For as long as you can.